lfinazzi/SiPM-simulation-and-measurement-comparison/README.md

 # SiPM-simulation-and-measurement-comparison
 The aim of this repository is to simulate SiPM data and to compare it with real measurements acquired with CAEN DT5751.
+In addition, a Minimizer was implemented to better tune simulation parameters.
+Fined tune simulation can then be used for SiPM data generation.

 Measurements were made with CAEN DT5751 and these measurements contain charge in a 75 ns gate (among other parameters, like timetag of event or pile up flags).